 "The analysis of the performance of the Optech Eagle identified a significant limitation of the equipment, but the Optech Eagle performed as expected during the 2016 Presidential Election."

-Read that again to make sure you get it.
-"A significant limitation...as expected."
+Read that again to make sure that phrase sinks in: "A significant limitation...as expected."
 That's the standard for accuracy that is applied by our election officials to Wisconsin's voting-machines.